Trampolines not traps

-To tackle poverty and inequality we need to understand how interrelated issues like payment conditions and tax policies can trap single mothers in economic insecurity.
+To tackle inequality we need to understand how issues like payment conditions and tax policies are connected and can trap single mothers in poverty.

-What changes are needed to enable these women and their children to bounce back from tough times?
+What changes are needed to enable single mothers bounce back from tough times?

-Despite some improvements in women’s social and economic status, the demands and undervaluing of care work, job market discrimination and the gender pay gap continue to affect many women’s economic security.
+Despite some improvements in the overall social and economic status of women, there are still difficulties for single mothers.
+Demands on their time, the undervaluing of care work, job market discrimination and the gender pay gap continue to impact many.

-But single mothers and their children have it the hardest.
-Research shows that they experience higher rates of poverty than any other household type in Australia.
+Single mothers and their children have it the hardest among women.
+Research shows they experience higher rates of poverty than any other household type in Australia.
 These mothers face the dual role of primary earner and carer, often with inadequate finances and limited social support.

-This study will investigate how intersecting policies (such as income support, tax, child care and child support) affect the lives and financial circumstances of single mothers and their children.
-It will also tease out the differential impacts on different types of single mother families.
+This study investigated how intersecting policies (such as income support, tax, child care and child support) affect the lives and financial circumstances of single mothers and their children.

-The findings will point to principles for policy reform to enable these women to build economic security.
+The findings point to principles for policy reform to enable these women to build economic security.